cinoid/hello-world/README.md

 # hello-world
-Welcome to the world of GitHub
+Hey there crazy people.
+What's this all about?
+Bringing awesomeness to the world, one byte at a time.